 We tend to initiate certain changes for ourselves, which we’re okay with, but often when change is imposed on us through circumstances and other people, we’re not so okay.

-Certain changes like moving house, going back to school or moving jobs are exciting changes, but whilst we’re initiating those changes, we may still feel apprehension and concern over whether those changes will come out right.
+Certain changes like moving to a new house, going back to school or moving jobs are exciting changes, but whilst we’re initiating those changes, we may still feel apprehension and concern over whether those changes will come out right.
 We tend to reconcile our thoughts, so that they fit in with our wants and needs.

 Generally, change becomes inevitable.
 Nothing ever stays the same.
-That being the case, perhaps we should therefore learn to embrace change more, whether we initiate it or not.
+That being the case, we should therefore learn to embrace change more, whether we initiate it or not.